 As our pastor put it recently, we are ambassadors of the kingdom serving a temporary tour of duty here.

-So why do Mennonites dress like that?
-For the Mennonites, Brethren, Amish and traditionally the Plain Quakers, a distinctive Plain modest dress marks them as being a peculiar people that are easily identified as separate from the worldly kingdom.
+So why do Mennonite women dress like that?
+For the Mennonites, Brethren, Amish, and traditionally the Plain Quakers, a distinctive Plain modest dress marks them as being a peculiar people that are easily identified as separate from the worldly kingdom.

 It is a badge of membership.
 (Like the Salvation Army uniform or a nun’s habit.)